laeeraa/object-detection-demo-app/README.md

 conda activate ./env
 ```
 ### 3. Setup CUDA
-ONLY AVAILABLE if a NVIDIA GPU is available
+ONLY if a NVIDIA GPU is available
 follow Tutorial on: https://medium.com/@harunijaz/a-step-by-step-guide-to-installing-cuda-with-pytorch-in-conda-on-windows-verifying-via-console-9ba4cd5ccbef and install for the recently created environment